Pyramid of Djedkare Isesi: Main pyramid

 The core of the pyramid was constructed in six steps composed of small irregular pieces of limestone blocks bound together using clay mortar.
 The length of the base step of the pyramid was 78.75 m, with each step built around 7 m high, converging to the peak at a slope of 52° giving the pyramid an original peak height of 52.5 m.
 These proportions were used by the rulers Teti, Pepi I, Merenre I, (Note: The exact dimensions of Merenre's pyramid are unknown, as the structure has been destroyed and has not been fully excavated yet, though it is assumed that Merenre had planned the pyramid to the same standard dimensions as his predecessor's pyramids.) and Pepi II for their pyramid complexes.
-The top three steps of the pyramid no longer exist, and ruined pyramid now reaches a height of about 24 m.
+The top three steps of the pyramid no longer exist, and what now remains of the pyramid reaches a height of about 24 m.
 The pyramid was originally encased with fine white Tura limestone.
 Most of the casing has since been plundered, though some of it has remained intact and has been well preserved.